markdown-extended/manifest/mde-manifest.md

     [#Doe:1991]: FirstName LastName (October 5, 1991). *Title of the work*. edition for instance ...
 (Web link) Retrieved September 30, 2011.

+In a case where the page number is unknown (or not relevant) writer MUST write the first *brackets* `[` and `]` with an empty content:

+    Paragraph with a citation note[][#Doe:1991].

+    ...

+    [#Doe:1991]: FirstName LastName (October 5, 1991). *Title of the work*. edition for instance ...
+(Web link) Retrieved September 30, 2011.

+In a case where writers need to reference a citation without using it in the content, the `[not cited]` prefix MUST be used and MUST be case insensitive:

+    Paragraph with no citation note.

+    ...

+    [Not Cited][#Doe:1991]: FirstName LastName (October 5, 1991). *Title of the work*. edition for instance ...
+(Web link) Retrieved September 30, 2011.

 **Implementation Note:** Parsers MAY have to follow some typographic *academic rules* for bibliographic notes, such as naming the authors in bold, writing the title of the work in italic etc.